Reviews You Can Rely On

 Weight

 Although warmth is hard to measure objectively, weight is easy, and this is one of the most important metrics to consider for human-powered travel.
 The longer or more challenging your trips are, the more important this becomes.
-A sleeping bag's weight is a consequence of the amount and type of insulation, the type of fabrics used, the dimensions of the bag, and the nature of the features.
+A sleeping bag's weight is a consequence of the amount and type of insulation, the specific fabrics used, the bag's dimensions, and the nature of the features.
 Generally, higher-quality materials weigh less, but they cost more.
-Switching to a shorter zipper or a trimmer fit is a potential way to reduce weight, but it can affect comfort.
+Switching to a shorter zipper or a trimmer fit is one potential way to reduce weight, but it can affect comfort.
 We tested and measured all the bags in this review in size Regular.

 To evaluate the weight, we used a digital scale to weigh each bag by itself, without any included stuff or compression sacks.
 Although we report the weight of stuff sacks individually, scores are based solely on the bag's weight.
 This is under the assumption that most users will opt for an aftermarket compression sack that is more effective at compression and potentially lighter weight.